 The OPA has led the fight against oesophageal and gastric cancers for over 30 years.
 Our purpose is to support patients, their families and carers and raise awareness of these cancers and their prevention.
-Whatever stage you're at the OPA is here to help you.
+Whatever stage you're at, the OPA is here to help you.

+Group Support

-Group Support (virtual since March 2020 due to COVID-19) By sharing experiences and discussing our issues and problems, we are often able to help each other overcome areas of common concern.
-Support meetings: These are held around the UK throughout the year, inevitably most patients attending these meetings have had, or are going to have surgery.
+By sharing experiences and discussing our issues and problems, we are often able to help each other overcome areas of common concern.

+Support meetings: These are held online and in person around the UK throughout the year and inevitably, most patients attending these meetings have had, or will be having surgery.
 The OPA's aim is to help new patients, families and carers to cope with difficulties arising as a result of treatment, giving support and encouraging patients to achieve a good quality of life.

-Our patient support meetings provide the opportunity for patients to meet former patients, carers, some of whom are leading relatively normal lives.
+Our patient support meetings provide the opportunity for patients to meet former patients and carers, some of whom are leading relatively normal lives.